sammyITdev/omnifoodWebsite/README.md

 ## Acknowledgements

 * Build Responsive Real-World Websites with HTML and CSS by Jonas Schmedtmann
-* Here is the website at Udemy ➡️ https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/learn/lecture/27512022#overview
+* <a href="https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/learn/lecture/27512022#overview">Here is the website at Udemy ➡️ </a>
 * Netlify